How to Brilliantly Rule Social Media Marketing—Part 1: Understanding Social Media

 Reviews and recommendations influence brand perception.

-Reviews and recommendations influence brand perception.
-Once consumers become aware of a product, online reviews steer most purchasing decisions.12 Facebook has features that allow users to leave reviews on your page.
-YouTube hosts many product review videos.
-Many product and service review websites also exist.
+Reviews and recommendations play a critical role in shaping brand perception.
+Once consumers become aware of a product, online reviews significantly influence their purchasing decisions.12 Facebook offers features that enable users to leave reviews on your page, while YouTube is an excellent platform for various product review videos.
+Additionally, there are many websites dedicated to product and service reviews.

-Product reviews are the most important factor in deciding to purchase (88%), even over brand name (71%), social influencers (10%) and celebrity endorsements (5%).
-More than half of consumers read reviews on their mobile devices while in-store to purchase a product.
+Interestingly, product reviews are the leading factor in purchase decisions, with 88% of consumers citing them as most important—surpassing brand name (71%), social influencers (10%), and celebrity endorsements (5%).
+It’s noteworthy that over half of consumers read reviews on their mobile devices while they are in-store making a purchase.

 Managing Engagements

-With so much riding on your social strategy, the key to success is having clear guidelines in place to help you manage engagements—both good and bad.
+With so much riding on your social strategy, having clear guidelines in place to help you manage engagements—both good and bad—makes shining bright much easier.

 Keeping Your Replies ‘On-Tone’

 Maintaining a consistent brand voice isn’t just about ensuring your posts are “on-tone” and an accurate reflection of your brand’s mission, values and audience.
-Your responses also need to reflect your brand personality and should mirror the style of your wider brand communications.
+Your responses should embody your brand’s personality and reflect the style of your overall communications, creating a unified and inspiring presence.

 Responding to Positive Comments

 It’s always nice to get positive feedback, and it’s important to let people know you appreciate their input.
 Still, replying to every post isn’t always possible.
-When it comes to choosing which comments to respond to, prioritize the posts that ask a question, make a request or highlight areas for improvement.
+If responding to every comment is not feasible, prioritize engagement with posts that ask questions or highlight areas for improvement.
 Acknowledge as many of the remaining posts as you can with a simple thanks, like or retweet.

 An unusual approach can really set you apart from competitors and help to establish a positive perception of your brand.
 Send vouchers or even freebies to a few followers who post great pictures of your products.
 Support brand ambassadors by reposting their content, or ask a positive commentator for their thoughts on your up-and-coming product.
 People respond positively when brands take the time to engage with them directly.